Kou-ding/Real-Time-Embedded-Systems/README.md

 ### cross-compile.md
 This is a quick tutorial on cross-compilation in Markdown format.

-### python-websockets
+### python_websockets
+This is a folder containing:
+- a bash script that creates a virtual environment, installs necessary dependencies and plots the delay CSV files.
+- the Python plotting script itself and
-This is a folder containing a Python virtual environment and an example of how Finnhub behaves as a WebSocket written in Python.
+- a Python example of how the Finnhub WebSocket behaves.

 ### ptest.c
 It is a program used for experimentation with Pthreads based on an example file that was given to us.